 Where is it?
 At a place called Wakins Glen State Park.

 How tall is it?
 It’s actually very small but the scenery in this area is what sells the spot in the first place.
 I mean do I even have to say it?

 Description: Imagine walking through a beautiful nature gorge with caves, waterfalls, and scenery that makes you think you’re in a fairy tale.
 This is the kind of impression you might get when you visit Watkins Glen State Park because it really does feel other worldly.

 And being that this place is also near Finger Lakes, like Ithaca Falls, the ability to explore these places near one another is easy and in general, Finger Lakes has tons of activities you can explore.
 In addition to Rainbow Falls, there’s also 18 other stunning waterfalls in Watkins Glen to explore and it’s all along the short trail in this park.
 And if you find this park stunning, then I highly recommend checking out 2 other parks like it which are also in Finger Lakes:

 Where is it?
 Near Seneca Lake (very close to Wakins Glen State Park).

 How tall is it?
 It’s over 50 feet high.

-Description: Hector falls is very close to Watkins Glen, and it’s the fact that this waterfall drops like steps on and on that really makes it worth seeing.
-To get here, you’ll have to park off the road, but I promise you this waterfall is so peaceful, and long that you probably won’t want to leave.
+Description: Hector falls is very close to Watkins Glen State Park, and it’s the fact that this waterfall drops like steps on and on that really makes it worth seeing.
+To get to Hector Falls, you’ll have to park off the road and walk underneath the bridge where that falls passes.